What is HyFlex?

 Students can attend an in-person class one day, join a live online class the next day, and then watch recorded lectures and complete assignments on their own time the following class.

-Keep in mind that a HyFlex class isn’t implementing learning technology; it refers to a teaching method that utilizes a variety of learning technologies to provide flexibility for students.
+Keep in mind that a HyFlex class isn’t implementing learning technology; it refers to flexible teaching strategies that utilize a variety of learning technologies to provide flexibility for students.

 Are hybrid and HyFlex classes the same?

-They’re similar but the main difference is that in a hybrid learning environment, instructors decide when the class will meet and which format will be used.
+They’re similar but the main difference is that hybrid teaching strategies allow instructors to decide when the class will meet and which format will be used.

 HyFlex classes give students autonomy in how they want to attend class on that particular day.